Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ## Overview

-In this lesson, we will provide an introduction to a simulation method called 'agent-based modeling' (often abbreviated to ABM), via an agent-based model of a historical letter-sending network, implemented with the Python package `mesa`.
+In this lesson, we will provide an introduction to a simulation method called 'Agent-Based Modeling' (often abbreviated to ABM), via an Agent-Based Model of a historical letter-sending network, implemented with the Python package `mesa`.

 The historical case that inspired this lesson is the '[Republic of Letters](https://en.wikipedia.org/w/index.php?title=Republic_of_Letters&oldid=1240959647)', an [early modern](https://en.wikipedia.org/wiki/Early_modern_period) network of scholars who wrote to eachother extensively, thereby fertilizing each other's thinking.
 It has already been extensively studied with digital methods[^1][^2].
-Using our agent-based model, we want to better understand the social dynamics of these correspondence networks and how they were able to shape scientific thought of the time.
+Using our Agent-Based Model, we want to better understand the social dynamics of these correspondence networks and how they were able to shape scientific thought of the time.

 The model we will building together is relatively basic, featuring only simple interactions like sending letters.
 Those simple interactions will lead to correspondence networks that are structurally similar to those observed in actual, historical datasets on letter sending.

 The model we build here will not be sufficiently complex to give genuinely valuable perspectives on this case study on its own, but it will highlight some key properties of ABM, and various ways to implement them.
 Crucially, by the end of this lesson, you will be able to extend the model further with more complex functionalities.

-In the [first part](#Part-1:-Introduction-to-Simulations-and-Agent-based-Modeling), you will learn what historical simulation methods are all about, their methodological and epistemological quirks, and how to start applying agent-based modeling to your own research.
+In the [first part](#Part-1:-Introduction-to-Simulations-and-Agent-based-Modeling), you will learn what historical simulation methods are all about, their methodological and epistemological quirks, and how to start applying Agent-Based Modeling to your own research.

-In the [second part](#Part-2:-Programming-Agent-based-Models-with-Mesa), you will follow a step-by-step guide to building your first agent-based model, using the Python package `mesa`.
-This will be accompanied by further comments and reflections on the methodology of agent-based modeling.
+In the [second part](#Part-2:-Programming-Agent-based-Models-with-Mesa), you will follow a step-by-step guide to building your first Agent-Based Model, using the Python package `mesa`.
+This will be accompanied by further comments and reflections on the methodology of Agent-Based Modeling.

-In the [third part](#Part-3:-A-Summary,-Open-Questions-and-Next-Steps), you will explore ways to extend the model and further enhance your expertise in building agent-based models.
+In the [third part](#Part-3:-A-Summary,-Open-Questions-and-Next-Steps), you will explore ways to extend the model and further enhance your expertise in building Agent-Based Models.

 ## Lesson Goals

 This lesson intends to:
-- teach conceptual basics of simulation methods and 'agent-based modeling' for historians
+- teach conceptual basics of simulation methods and 'Agent-Based Modeling' for historians
-- teach fundamentals of the Python package `mesa` for programming agent-based models
+- teach fundamentals of the Python package `mesa` for programming Agent-Based Models
-- give you guidance and resources for extending your agent-based modeling knowledge beyond this tutorial
+- give you guidance and resources for extending your Agent-Based Modeling knowledge beyond this tutorial
-- give an overview of methodological and epistemological caveats, challenges, and things to think about when programming your own historical agent-based model
+- give an overview of methodological and epistemological caveats, challenges, and things to think about when programming your own historical Agent-Based Model

 Users of different skill levels and interests will find this lesson useful, for example if:
-- you are completely unfamiliar with simulation methods and agent-based modeling and want a thorough introduction
+- you are completely unfamiliar with simulation methods and Agent-Based Modeling and want a thorough introduction
-- you already have a conceptual understanding of agent-based modeling, and are wondering whether it could be useful for your own research project
+- you already have a conceptual understanding of Agent-Based Modeling, and are wondering whether it could be useful for your own research project
-- you already know that agent-based modeling might be useful for your research, and now want to learn the modeling and technical implementation processes
+- you already know that Agent-Based Modeling might be useful for your research, and now want to learn the modeling and technical implementation processes
-- you are familiar with all of the above and need a starting point for implementing agent-based models with `mesa`
+- you are familiar with all of the above and need a starting point for implementing Agent-Based Models with `mesa`

 ### Technical Requirements